Original

 13 Day Itinerary

-10th November 2012(Saturday to Friday)
+Departure:30th November 2025(Sunday to Friday)

 Day 1 - arrive Yangon

 Arrival day.
 After our meeting we then board our overnight train heading north.
-We meander through beautiful fields and pass through timeless villages
+We meander through beautiful fields and pass through timeless villages on our way to the cultural capital of Mandalay (depending on trains we may choose to fly this leg on the morning of Day 2)

 Day 2 - arrive Mandalay and on to Maymyo